Converting Social Interest into High Intent Website Visitors

 Pete: Yeah, absolutely, yeah, absolutely.
 So if you are offering that value, no matter what ways you go about it, they’re going to work.
 Whereas, if you're not offering that value in the first place, if you're putting paid activity behind that or you're engaging with influencers, people aren't going to follow you if you're not relevant to what they're after.

 Pete: Yeah, yeah, absolutely.
-So, you know, putting in relevant hashtags, particularly on LinkedIn and Twitter, which are most relevant for b2b, they're sure to get you founded again — you're adding relevance in there with those hashtags.
+So, putting in relevant hashtags, particularly on LinkedIn and Twitter which are most relevant for B2B, they’re sure to get you founded again — you’re adding relevance in there with those hashtags.

-Lilah: OK.
-OK, good.
-So let's just move on to the next question.
-So once you've got your following kind of built, I'm guessing that becomes like a bit of a flywheel?
-So, once you've got your engine moving in terms of generating those followers, then it can just kind of leave it to sort of run, and run, and run from there and get bigger and bigger.
+Lilah: OK, good.
+So let’s just move on to the next question.
+So once you’ve got your following kind of built, I’m guessing that becomes like a bit of a flywheel?
+So, once you’ve got your engine moving in terms of generating those followers then it can just kind of leave it to sort of run and run and run from there and get bigger and bigger.
 But obviously then once you have your followers, you need to then be able to engage with those followers.
 So what is the best way to engage with your audience?

-Lilah: OK so when people engaged, you don't just ignore it, you have to then use that as an opportunity to communicate publicly.
+Lilah: OK, so when people engage you don’t just ignore it, you have to then use that as an opportunity to communicate publicly.
 Is that right?

-Lilah: And so you mentioned about puppies there, and it was talking about adding value and that sort of thing.
+Lilah: And so you mentioned puppies there and it was talking about adding value and that sort of thing.
 What about in B2B, can you be a bit jovial or can you be a bit funny or is it all about infographics and white papers?

 Lilah: OK, and if you do engage with your audience, what's the best way to do that?
 Do you do that on behalf of the business or should you be a representative of the business?
 Should you include a link to your website or to a FAQ?
 Should you even include links in there?
 Or does that de-personalize it?
 What's your view in that regard?